-“People feel angry when they sense that they or someone they care about has been offended, when they are certain about the nature and cause of the angering event, when they are certain someone else is responsible, and when they feel they can still influence the situation or cope with it.”
-International Handbook on Anger
+“People feel angry when they sense that they or someone they care about has been offended, when they are certain about the nature and cause of the angering event, when they are certain someone else is responsible, and when they feel they can still influence the situation or cope with it” – International Handbook on Anger.

 Where does it come from?

-For hundreds of thousands of years one of our primary concerns was to save ourselves from danger, and evolution dictated that we had an incredibly responsive fight or flight response to help us do this.
-This is critical when we need it to overcome life or death, but otherwise the elevated heart rates to stimulate blood flow in our muscles, the flood of adrenaline and noradrenaline through our systems cause our bodies and minds to become overwhelmed.
-Because of the overtly stimulating nature of modern existence, we find that we are unwittingly perceiving many everyday challenges as threats to our existence, and this invokes our inborn aggressive tendencies.
+For hundreds of thousands of years, one of our primary concerns was to save ourselves from danger, and evolution dictated that we had an incredibly responsive fight or flight response to help us do this.
+This is critical when we need it to overcome life or death, but otherwise, the elevated heart rates to stimulate blood flow in our muscles, the flood of adrenaline and noradrenaline through our systems cause our bodies and minds to become overwhelmed.
+Because of the overtly stimulating nature of modern existence, we find that we unwittingly perceive many everyday challenges as threats to our existence, and this invokes our inborn aggressive tendencies.
 This causes us to need to vent, and that vent is anger.

 How does anger affect us?

-Without a healthy strategy to cope with this, we cannot avoid taking out our frustration on those around us, typically a loved one, subordinate, or both.
+Without a healthy strategy to cope with this, we cannot avoid taking out our frustration on those around us; typically a loved one, subordinate, or both.
 Deep down we realise that we have responded more aggressively than is justified, even if it has helped us to relieve some of the pressure.

 Is it at least effective?

-At a physical level, getting angry can be a useful form of short term release.
-Unfortunately we can also be less trusting of people and their motives, less likely to give praise and more inclined to blame negative outcomes on people’s flaws rather than the influencing circumstances.
+At a physical level, getting angry can be a useful form of short-term release.
+Unfortunately, we can also be less trusting of people and their motives, less likely to give praise and more inclined to blame negative outcomes on people’s flaws rather than the influencing circumstances.

-Because angry people are inclined to make risky and hasty decisions “in order to get things done” in the mistaken belief that there is benefit in their anger, things tend to go wrong making them angrier with themselves and those around them, unless, of course, they can find a whipping boy.
-Even Sun Tzu, the great artist of war, was adamant that decisions should always be cool headed if we are to succeed.
+Because angry people are inclined to make risky and hasty decisions “in order to get things done” in the mistaken belief that there is a benefit in their anger, things tend to go wrong making them angrier with themselves and those around them, unless, of course, they can find a whipping boy.
+Even Sun Tzu, the great artist of war, was adamant that decisions should always be cool-headed if we are to succeed.

 Anger leads to poor health – not only a high risk of a cardiovascular event, but it increases our mortality rate as a whole, affecting our immune systems and leaving us wide open to all types of diseases.
-If our health is compromised we are no longer effective.
+If our health is compromised, we are no longer effective.

-Anger may cause us to lose not only the respect of others, but also friends and loved ones.
+Anger may cause us to lose not only the respect of others but also friends and loved ones.
 It’s this unfortunate outcome that leads many people to seek anger management help, often too late to save their relationships.